Joint Preservation Treatments

 At NYU Langone’s Joint Preservation and Arthritis Center, part of NYU Langone Orthopedic Center, we provide treatment for an array of joint-related conditions.

 We treat injuries that affect the following areas of the body.

-We provide treatment for osteoarthritis of the knee, as well as knee sprains, strains, and tears, including anterior cruciate ligament (ACL) injuries, meniscus tears, posterior cruciate ligament injuries, and medial collateral ligament and lateral collateral ligament injuries.
+We provide treatment for osteoarthritis of the knee, as well as cartilage injuries, sprains and strains, anterior cruciate ligament (ACL) and meniscus tears, posterior cruciate ligament injuries, and medial collateral ligament and lateral collateral ligament injuries.